 Using Luckydays.tv software isn’t limited to winning lotteries.
 The site itself provides an explanation on casinos, horse racing, stock markets, sports betting, Texas Hold’Em as well as lotteries.
 It also links to some other software programs that claim to increase your odds.
 Adrian also provides several pages of an explanation on how he got to the solution of his Luckydays.tv software to improve his capability in winning.

 The only information on who Adrian is is a long explanation of why he developed this software and what it has done for him.
 The only contact is a Gmail address.
 There is no phone number, no address, and I am guessing he does not live in Tuvalu.

 The “tv” domain address was set up by Tuvalu as an income generator for the island.
 A deal was signed with a private company that provides a US $1 million payment quarterly to help the island nation out financially.
 Given it has a population of about 11,000 people, this is a good little money maker; better than setting up a lottery which so many governments have done.

 For the sum of $79, you can have Luckydays.tv software.
 It runs info from 1920 to the current date.
 But to run reports up to the year 2050, an additional registration code is needed.
 It also says, ‘you will receive your first registration code when you sign up’ but need to get additional registration codes in the future to unlock the software.
 It doesn’t say whether there is an additional cost for any of this.

 No Luck at Luckydays.tv

-I also get a little nervous downloading a system that is going to get me to go back into their website on a regular basis.
-What else am I sharing and/or what else have they installed?
-For me, the buck… luck stops there.
+I also get a little nervous downloading a system that is going to get me to go back into their website regularly.
+What else am I sharing, and/or what else have they installed?
+For me, the buck stops there.